Experts: US anti-Huawei campaign likely exaggerated | WTOP

 Washington’s closest ally has taken a different approach to any potential threats from Huawei.
 Britain’s National Cyber Security Center (NCSC) long ago placed multiple restrictions on Huawei equipment, including disallowing it in any sensitive networks, agency director Ciaran Martin noted in a speech last week.

-In its annual review of Huawei’s engineering practices published in July, the NCSC found “shortcomings” that “exposed new risks in the U.K. telecommunication networks.”
-But none were deemed of medium or high priority.
+In its annual review of Huawei’s engineering practices published in July, the NCSC found “shortcomings” that “exposed new risks in the U.K. telecommunication networks,” though none were deemed of even medium priority.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.